DJCALIEND/LikeADJ/README.md

 ## Installation

-Download lastest release or developpment version of mb_LikeADJ in your MusicBee\Plugins directory, activate the plugin and configure it.
+Download latest release or developpment version of mb_LikeADJ in your MusicBee\Plugins directory, activate the plugin and configure it.

 ## Configuration